Jonathan Groff appears in new 'Matrix Resurrections' film trailer; movie sequel set for release in December

 You can watch the "The Matrix Resurrections" trailer here.

-Other actors in "The Matrix Resurrections" include Neil Patrick Harris, Priyanka Chopra Jones, Christina Ricci, Jada Pinkett Smith and Yahya Abdul-Mateen II.
+Other actors in "The Matrix Resurrections" include Neil Patrick Harris, Priyanka Chopra Jonas, Christina Ricci, Jada Pinkett Smith and Yahya Abdul-Mateen II.

 Groff, who voiced Kristoff the mountain man in the animated "Frozen" movies for Disney, starred in two seasons of the Netflix series "Mindhunter."